museun/cargo-whatfeatures/README.md

 Optional arguments:
   -h, --help             display this message
-  -d, --deps             look up the dependencies for this crate instead
-  -v, --version VERSION  a specific version
+  -d, --deps             look up the dependencies for this crate -v, --version VERSION  a specific version
-  -o, --only-version     list only the name/version for the crate -l, --list             list all versions
+  -f, --features bool    displays the features (default: true) -o, --only-version     list only the name/version for the crate -l, --list             list all versions
   -s, --show-yanked      shows any yanked versions before the latest stable -j, --json             prints results as json
-  -n, --no-color         disables using colors when printing as text
-  -c, --color            tries to use colors when printing as text (default)
+  -n, --no-color         disables using colors when printing as text -c, --color            tries to use colors when printing as text (default: true)
 ```

 This allows you to lookup a **specific** crate, at a **specific** version and get its **default** and **optional** features.
 It also allows listing the deps for the specified crate.